Real World Environment

-Our Distributed Asset Research Testing (DART) microgrid facility is built to support research on how to make new technologies on the grid in order to make them operate as one, providing new aggregated resource techniques to utilities and grid operators.
-The facility integrates solar power, energy storage, advanced inverters, forecasting tools, market signals, and advanced energy management systems.
+Our research facility at the Reese Technology Center is built to support testing of new technologies on the grid in order to make them operate as one, providing new aggregated resource techniques to utilities and grid operators.
+The facility integrates solar power, energy storage, inverters, forecasting tools, market signals, and advanced energy management systems.
 Our microgrid can disconnect from the utility during large events (i.e., faults, voltage collapses), but has the capability to disconnect intentionally when the quality of power from the grid falls below certain standards.Schedule a Tour

 Since 2010, we have upgraded multiple distribution networks at the Reese Technology Center to create our Field Testing Site.
 Powered by three separate distribution systems, we can efficiently reroute power to serve consumer loads.
 The minimum load between all substations is 13.5MW with a peak load of 30MW.
 Adding energy assets is relatively easy to do since the location in Texas is on the distribution system, which would not require extensive transmission system approvals.View Map of Facility